matthewasloan95/MITYOLO/README.md

 >
 > Use of this code is at your own risk and discretion.
 It is advisable to consult with the project owner before deploying or integrating into any critical systems. -->

+## My (Matt) goal here was was to fix a few issues and make this project suit my needs / goals.

 Welcome to the official implementation of YOLOv7[^1] and YOLOv9[^2], YOLO-RD[^3].
 This repository will contains the complete codebase, pre-trained models, and detailed instructions for training and deploying YOLOv9.

 ## TL;DR